Integrable scalar cosmologies with matter and curvature: Adding matter and curvature to the integrable models of Fr e, Sa gnot ti and Sorin

-The relation in the first line of Eq.\,\eqref{l11} describes an oscillator ({\footnote{In the generalized sense stipulated for this term in the discussion after Eqs.\,\eqref{lag2} \eqref{lag1}; the specific kind of this oscillator depends on the sign of $(1- w^2)\, V_1$.
-Similar explanations will never be repeated in the sequel.}}); when its general solution is substituted into the relation in the second line of Eq.\,\eqref{l11}, the latter can be interpreted in terms of a forced oscillator.
-Let us remark that the system \eqref{l11} can be treated by elementary means. \paragraph{ii) $\boma{\ga = w = {1 \over \ds}}$ (radiation gas).} The Lagrangian \eqref{el2} and the energy \eqref{efun2} become
+The equation in the first line of \eqref{l11} describes a harmonic system ({\footnote{In the generalized sense stipulated for this term in the discussion after Eqs.\,\eqref{lag2} \eqref{lag1}; the specific kind of this harmonic system depends on the sign of $(1- w^2)\, V_1$.
+Similar explanations will never be repeated in the sequel.}}); when its general solution is substituted into the equation in the second line of \eqref{l11}, the latter can be interpreted in terms of a forced harmonic system.
+Notably, the system \eqref{l11} can be treated by elementary means. \eject $\phantom{a}$ \paragraph{ii) $\boma{\ga = w = {1 \over \ds}}$ (radiation gas).} The Lagrangian \eqref{el2} and the energy \eqref{efun2} reduce to